Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 The handler method for the `/transform` endpoint, it serves HTTP requests for transforms.
-ACS will make requests to this endpoint when configured to use local transforms.
+ACS will make requests to this endpoint when configured to use Local Transforms.

 Method parameters: